revbayes/revbayes.github.io/tutorials/biogeo/biogeo_intro.md

 probabilities, the sum of probabilities for a given ancestral state over all possible cladogenetic outcomes equals one.

-{% subsection Things to consider %}
+{% subsection Things to Consider %}

 The probabilities of anagenetic change along lineages must account for all combinations of starting states and ending states.
 For 3 areas,